VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Evaluation Details

 \subsection{Generation Configuration}

-For 7B and 32B models, we use the system prompts and decoding configurations specified in their original implementations.
+For 7B and 32B models, we adopt the system prompts and decoding configurations from their official implementations.
 The decoding hyperparameters are summarized in Table~\ref{tab:hyperparameter}.
-Larger proprietary models (see Table~\ref{table:results_Large}) are accessed via official APIs and evaluated using their default generation settings, without modification or additional system prompts.
+High-capacity models are accessed via official APIs and evaluated using their default generation settings, without modification or additional prompts.